Liezen District

-Bezirk Liezen is a district of the state of Styria in Austria.
-It is by far the largest district in Austria, about 1.2 times the size of the next district, and is divided into two "subdistricts": Bereich Liezen, and Expositur Gröbming.
+Bezirk Liezen ([ˈliːt͡sn̩], local dialect [liːɐ̯t͡sn̩]) is a district of the state of Styria in Austria.
+It is the largest district in Austria, and is divided into two "subdistricts": Bereich Liezen, and Expositur Gröbming.
 On December 31, 2011 the former third subdistrict Expositur Bad Aussee was abolished.

 Municipalities

 Since the 2015 Styria municipal structural reform, it has consisted of the following municipalities: